• Skip to primary navigation

 10. Cut sugar and fresh fruit intake.
 3 fruits a day for a start.
 Adjust as you will.

-11. Oatmeal has been found to be helpful for bloating and passing gas.
+11. Oatmeal has been found to help bloat and pass gas.

 More importantly, keep a food intake journal.
 Record what you are eating and track how you react to food.
-This should factor in time between meals, as well as portion sizes.
+This should factor in the time between meals and portion sizes.
 Consulting a medical professional as often as you require will also go a long way.

 Sources